photoprism/photoprism-docs/docs/user-guide/organize/folders.md

 The context menu allows you to perform the following actions:

-## Remove Folders ##
-1. Select folder
-2. Open context menu
-3. Click :material-delete:
-4. Confirm

-!!! hint ""
-    Only the representation of the folder will be deleted.
-Your files stay untouched.

 ## Download Folders ##
 1. Select folder
 2. Open context menu